-Check with the JA for direction on whether to wait in the audience section until your matter is called or to set up by the witness stand.
-When it is time for your service to begin, you can use the table below the witness stand.
+Check with the JA for direction on whether to wait in the audience section until your matter is called or to set up by the witness stand or in the jury box.
+At the time your hearing is to begin, you can stay in the location you are seated to report or move to the table below the witness stand.
 There may be more than one reporter set up at a time.

-- Do not cross the "well" - the space between the reporter's desk and the JA desk in front of the bench - without permission of the judicial officer. - Do not go into the secured wing of the Court (i.e., the hallway behind the judge's bench), unless specifically authorized by the JA, the bailiff or the judicial officer to report a matter in chambers. - Restroom facilities are available in the public areas of the courthouse.
+- ...
+Do not cross the "well" - the space between the reporter's desk and the JA desk in front of the bench - without permission by the judicial officer. - ...
+Do not go into the secured wing of the Court (the hallway behind the judge's bench), unless specifically authorized by the JA, the bailiff or the judicial officer to report a matter in chambers. - ...
+Restroom facilities are available in the public areas of the courthouse.

-Ask the judge or JA if there are any special procedures or practices of which you should be aware.
-Please read the entire guide for information you need to know.

-If for any reason you leave the courtroom before your matter is heard, you should inform the party/attorney who hired you of your whereabouts.
+Ask the judge or JA if there are any special procedures or practices you need to know.
+If for any reason you leave the courtroom before your matter is heard, inform the party/attorney who hired you of your whereabouts.

 All attorneys addressing the Court are requested to first check in with the JA and provide their business cards or contact information.
 Make sure that you have this information before the proceedings commence so that you may correctly identify the attorneys in your notes.
-If multiple attorneys are seated at a table, it is possible that all will speak during the course of the proceedings.
-(JAs often get extra business cards that they can give to the reporter; if this isn't their practice, ask the lawyers yourself for the card.)
+If multiple attorneys are seated at a table, it is possible that all will speak during the course of the proceedings